Mhmodkhl1980/KnowledgeBase/docs/general/license/what-is.md

----
-title: What is an AdGuard license?
-sidebar_position: 1
----

 A license is a permission to use the AdGuard product, provided in accordance with the [End User License Agreement](https://adguard.com/eula.html).
 If bound to an email address, AdGuard licenses can be found in the user's [AdGuard account](https://adguardaccount.com/).